WrightDanG/FromVin/README.md

 The following steps were taken:

-- Navigate to 'Add-ons' once within your heroku project, on the heroku portal
+- Navigate to 'Add-ons' once within your Heroku project, on the Heroku portal
 - Search for 'Cloudinary'
-- Click install, and enter heroku payment details if required.
+- Click install, and enter Heroku payment details if required.
 Choose the free version however, the payment details should not be needed to be used.
-- Install both cloudinary and whitenoise into the project via console command (pip3 install cloudinary django-cloudinary-storage whitenoise)
+- Install both Cloudinary and Whitenoise into the project via console command (pip3 install cloudinary django-cloudinary-storage whitenoise)
 - Ensure the requirements are added to requirements.txt (pip3 freeze > requirements.txt)
 - Ensure they are added to installed apps in settings.py
 - Add the following to middleware to support Whitenoise 'whitenoise.middleware.WhiteNoiseMiddleware'
-- The cloudinary portal will have a url with the needed keys.
-This url can be added to heroku settings and accessed via settings.py.
+- The Cloudinary portal will have a url with the needed keys.
+This url can be added to Heroku settings and accessed via settings.py.
 Personally, I have been using dj_database for database settings and have used the following to get the postgres database to link up: 'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))

 Static files locations can be set in settings.py - the code from this project is as follows: